 Both the business performance and operations are subject to a number of risks and uncertainties.
-Significant uncertainties persist through the continued impacts of the COVID-19 pandemic, the possibility of a UK-EU trade war arising from the post-Brexit relationship and more general economic challenges such as inflation and supply chain resilience.
+Significant uncertainties persist through the post COVID-19 period and more general economic challenges such as inflation, workforce and supply chain resilience.
 Additionally, the shift to a lower carbon economy and the potential impacts of climate change are now coming into sharper focus.
 Taking these macro-level conditions and the sector specific risks around competition and demand into account, there is a large range of potential outcomes that might impact the Company, our customer segments and our supply network.
-The Directors consider that the key risks and uncertainties relate to COVID-19, insurance risk, operational risk (including information security and privacy risks), investment risk, external market conditions, government and policy change, regulatory risk, Brexit and climate change.
+The Directors consider that the key risks and uncertainties relate to economic risk, insurance risk, operational risk (including information security and privacy risks and workforce risks), investment risk, external market conditions, government and policy change, regulatory risk, and climate change.